metcalfepete/pi_php_mobile/README.md

 #PHP Forms

-<P>For many Pi projects button interfaces are all that is required.
-In the Web design this is not typical, so it is important to determine which button is pushed.
+<p>For many Pi projects button interfaces are all that is required.
+In the Web design this is not typical so it is important to determine which button is pushed.
 One approach to this problem is to give all the buttons the same name:</p>

 ```html
 <form action="" method="post">